Waco siege: Background

-The Branch Davidians (also known as "The Branch") were a religious group that originated in 1955 from a schism in the Shepherd's Rod (Davidians) following the death of the Shepherd's Rod founder Victor Houteff.
+The Branch Davidians were a cult that originated in 1955 from a schism in the Shepherd's Rod (Davidians) following the death of the Shepherd's Rod founder Victor Houteff.
 Houteff founded the Davidians based on his prophecy of an imminent apocalypse involving the Second Coming of Jesus Christ and the defeat of the evil armies of Babylon.
 As the original Davidian group gained members, its leadership moved the church to a hilltop several miles east of Waco, Texas, which they named Mount Carmel, after a mountain in Israel mentioned in Joshua 19:26 in the Bible's Old Testament.

 A few years later, they relocated again to a much larger site east of the city.
 In 1959, Victor's widow, Florence Houteff, announced that the expected Armageddon was about to take place, and members were told to gather at the center to await this event.
 Many of them built houses, others stayed in tents, trucks, or buses, and most of them sold their possessions.

 After the failure of this prophecy, control of the site (Mount Carmel Center) fell to Benjamin Roden, founder of the Branch Davidian Seventh-day Adventist Association (Branch Davidians).
 He promoted different doctrinal beliefs than those of Victor Houteff's original Davidian Seventh-day Adventist organization.
 On Roden's death, control of the Branch Davidians fell to his wife, Lois Roden.
 Lois considered their son, George Roden, unfit to assume the position of prophet.
 Instead, she groomed Vernon Wayne Howell (later known as David Koresh) to be her successor.

 In 1984, a meeting resulted in a division of the group, with Howell leading one faction (calling themselves the Branch Davidians) and George Roden leading the competing faction.
 After this split, George Roden ran Howell and his followers off Mount Carmel at gunpoint.
 Howell and his group relocated to Palestine, Texas.

 After the death of Lois Roden in November 1986 and probate of her estate in January 1987, Howell attempted to gain control of Mount Carmel Center by force.
 George Roden had dug up the casket of Anna Hughes from the Davidian cemetery and had challenged Howell to a resurrection contest to prove who was the rightful heir to the leadership.
 Howell instead went to the police and claimed Roden was guilty of corpse abuse, but the county prosecutors refused to file charges without proof.